serenity-js/serenity-js/documentation/website/src/handbook/thinking-in-serenity-js/hello-serenity-js.md

 <div class="pro-tip">
     <div class="icon"><i class="fas fa-lightbulb"></i></div>
     <div class="text"><p><strong>Did you know?</strong>
-    When Serenity/JS is used with a test runner like Cucumber or WebdriverIO, you can configure the test runner to use `ts-node`, so that you don't have to invoke the module explicitly.
+    When Serenity/JS is used with a test runner like Cucumber or WebdriverIO, you can configure the test runner to use <code>ts-node</code>, so that you don't have to invoke the module explicitly.
   </p><p>
     We'll talk more about it in the next chapter
  </p></div>